Biodiversity hotspots in India

 A biodiversity hotspot is a biogeographic region with a significant reservoir of biodiversity that is under threat from humans.
 To qualify as a biodiversity hotspot on Myers 2000 edition of the hotspot-map, a region must meet two strict criteria:

-Around the world, at least 25 areas qualify under this definition, with nine others possible candidates.
+Around the world, at least 35 areas qualify under this definition.
 These sites support nearly 60% of the world's plant, bird, mammal, reptile, and amphibian species, with a very high share of endemic species.
-Three regions that satisfy these criteria exist in India and are described below.
+Four regions that satisfy these criteria exist in India and are described below.
 For a more detailed information about these hotspots, go to the Biodiversityhotspots.org homepage

 About the region: The Western Ghats are a chain of hills that run along the western edge of peninsular India.
 Their proximity to the ocean and through orographic effect, they receive high rainfall.
 These regions have moist deciduous forest and rain forest.
 The region shows high species diversity as well as high levels of endemism.
 Nearly 77% of the amphibians and 62% of the reptile species found here are found nowhere else..
 Sri Lanka, which lies to the south of India, is also a country rich in species diversity.
 It has been connected with India through several past glaciation events by a land bridge almost 140kn wide.